Established in 1980

 This is me with my brothers after digging up potatoes with Dad.

 As my folks got serious about farming in 1980, we started going to the local Shelton Farmers’ Market and soon needed a name to better sell our veggies.
 Our last name is Hunter and "Hunter Farms" would have been the most obvious name, but in our small town there is another Hunter family who had been well established for years running a huge pumpkin patch and other business ventures.
 So at that point, we had to pick another name.
 Lynch Road was the local road the Farm was on, and it was also the road my mother was born and raised on and, in fact, still lives on today.
 My grandparents and many other relatives lived on Lynch Rd at that time back in 1980.
 There is also a beautiful, wooded stream called Lynch Creek that ran through the back of our family property.
 As kids, my two brothers and I spent countless days playing in and along the creek.
-So, when our family business needed a name, Lynch Creek Farm was born :) As a side note, my brother and his family live on the original Lynch Creek Farm property today, and my wife, two daughters, and I live across the street from him on Lynch Road.
+So, when our family business needed a name, Lynch Creek Farm was born :)

 The history of the name “Lynch” dates back many years before the turn of the century.
 A settler to the area named Jeremiah Lynch and his wife settled on a large plot of land on Lynch Rd and Lynch Creek, likely including our family farm.
 Jeremiah eventually sold the property to his niece, Marguerite, and her husband who continued to farm shellfish into the 1900s.
 They never had children and were very close friends to my grandparents who also lived on Lynch Road…..back then, the road was still just a dirt road.
 Sometime after WWII, Marguerite and her husband were selling the property and all but begged my grandparents to buy it from them.
 History would be a little different if this would have happened, as I might be selling clams and oysters today instead of evergreen wreaths.
 The property was eventually purchased by relatives of Marguerite named the Bishops, and they continue in the shellfish business to this day.
 We are lucky to have such good neighbors in the Bishops as they continue in the tradition of shellfish to this day and are good stewards of the land.